christopherwk210/gm-bot/src/assets/markdown/help.ducks.md

 *This is only visible to you because of your ducky role:*

 **You can mention the ducky roles:**
-Typing `!assemble` or `!quackquackquack` will mention the art & rubber duckies roles.
+`!assemble` or `!quackquackquack` will mention the art & rubber duckies roles.

 **You can send resources to a specific user:**
-Typing `!resources @usernamehere` will DM that user a list of resources, as if they used the `!resources` command themselves.
+`!resources @usernamehere` will DM that user a list of resources.

 **You can use the bot to stream music to a voice channel** Valid URLs: http://rg3.github.io/youtube-dl/supportedsites.html